 You’ll never have to worry about leather-soled shoes marring any surface.
-Just take them out of their box and wear them on tile, laminate, stone, wood, and other flooring styles without fear.
+Just take them out of their box and wear them on tile, laminate, stone, wood, and other flooring styles without fear of marking floors.

-Leather-soled shoes are also lighter than those with rubber bottoms.
+Leather-soled footwear is also lighter than those with rubber bottoms.
 The sleek and slim design of a stacked leather sole allows it to have better performance than thick rubber.
 You also get a better feel overall.

-Quality shoes should be lightweight so that you can wear them for extended periods without tiring the legs or putting stress on the knees.
-You might not feel as though you are walking on air, but you’ll feel a bit lighter.
+Good quality dress shoes should be lightweight so that you can wear them for extended periods without tiring the legs or putting stress on the knees.
+You might not feel as though you're walking on air, but you’ll feel a bit lighter.
 If you don’t believe us, consider wearing heavy or steel-toed boots for a few minutes, and you’ll notice the difference.

 Places You Shouldn’t Wear Leather-Soled Shoes

 While leather soles are impressive and can do many things, they aren’t suitable in some situations.
 For example, you need bottoms with a grip when you’re performing exercises, such as running or walking.
 Plus, you need extra support in the feet that leather usually doesn’t provide.

 You can wear leather-soled shoes for office wear, to the grocery and department stores, and anywhere else with a smooth surface.
 Nevertheless, be cautious when walking as some leather soles are slick on various flooring styles.
 Take small steps and test your weight before walking in a full stride.